sderosiaux/every-single-day-i-tldr/README.md

 # 28-03-2018

+- https://blog.godatadriven.com/doobie-monix-jdbc-example Nice examples using Doobie to sql in Scala
 - https://cloudplatform.googleblog.com/2018/03/introducing-Cloud-Text-to-Speech-powered-by-Deepmind-WaveNet-technology.html Awesome Text-to-Speech + wavenet variation (en only) available on GCP
 - https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0 Tons of details about Atomist: why, how it works, which events it reacts to, how does it evolve etc. Support a project from scratch to delivery 100%.
 - https://www.youtube.com/watch?v=O-LWbSUaEQU Property-Based testing overview, why, how